-(3.1) For the purposes of subsection (3), cooperation with the practice review process includes, but is not limited to, the following:

-- (a) designating one Responsible Registrant, if the Registrant Firm has more than one Responsible Registrant, to coordinate - (i) the Registrant Firm's cooperation with the practice review, and - (ii) communications on behalf of the Registrant Firm; - (b) submitting the Registrant Firm's Professional Practice Management Plan; - (c) completing and submitting the practice review questionnaire; - (d) responding to requests and answering all questions; - (e) providing access to all requested information, files, or records in the Registrant Firm's possession or control, including but not limited to information, files, or records related to the Registrant Firm's quality management program, continuing education program, Professional Practice Management Plan, Code of Conduct, and compliance with the Bylaws, applicable professional practice guidelines, practice advisories, and policies of EGBC; - (f) facilitating office and site visits, in person or by Electronic Means, by the assessor or any person designated by the assessor, including arranging for and providing office and site access, any necessary personnel, and any information required to comply with applicable health and safety legislation during the site visit; and - (g) ensuring compliance with any request by an assessor to conduct interviews of individuals employed by or under contract with the Registrant Firm, including facilitating interviews with both Registrants and non-Registrants, either in person or by Electronic Means.

-(4) A Responsible Registrant designated pursuant to subsection (3.1)(a) must have sufficient knowledge of the subject matter of the practice review, the ability and sufficient authority to facilitate the practice review as required, and the authority to make binding decisions on behalf of the Registrant Firm.
+- (3.1) For the purposes of subsection (3), cooperation with the practice review process includes, but is not limited to, the following: - (a) designating one Responsible Registrant, if the Registrant Firm has more than one Responsible Registrant, to coordinate - (i) the Registrant Firm's cooperation with the practice review, and - (ii) communications on behalf of the Registrant Firm; - (b) submitting the Registrant Firm's Professional Practice Management Plan; - (c) completing and submitting the practice review questionnaire; - (d) responding to requests and answering all questions; - (e) providing access to all requested information, files, or records in the Registrant Firm's possession or control, including but not limited to information, files, or records related to the Registrant Firm's quality management program, continuing education program, Professional Practice Management Plan, Code of Conduct, and compliance with the Bylaws, applicable professional practice guidelines, practice advisories, and policies of EGBC; - (f) facilitating office and site visits, in person or by Electronic Means, by the assessor or any person designated by the assessor, including arranging for and providing office and site access, any necessary personnel, and any information required to comply with applicable health and safety legislation during the site visit; and - (g) ensuring compliance with any request by an assessor to conduct interviews of individuals employed by or under contract with the Registrant Firm, including facilitating interviews with both Registrants and non-Registrants, either in person or by Electronic Means as specified by the assessor, which interview may be recorded by the assessor by audio, or audio and video. - [(3.1) added 2023-05-01;(3.1)(g) amended 2024-01-31] - (4) A Responsible Registrant designated pursuant to subsection (3.1)(a) must have sufficient knowledge of the subject matter of the practice review, the ability and sufficient authority to facilitate the practice review as required, and the authority to make binding decisions on behalf of the Registrant Firm. - [(4) amended 2023-05-01] - (5) If an assessor determines that the Responsible Registrant designated by a Registrant Firm pursuant to subsection (3.1)(a) does not meet the requirements set out in subsection (4), then the assessor may direct the Responsible Officer, an Individual With

-(5) If an assessor determines that the Responsible Registrant designated by a Registrant Firm pursuant to subsection (3.1)(a) does not meet the requirements set out in subsection (4), then the assessor may direct the Responsible Officer, an Individual With Authority, or any other individual employed by or under contract with the Registrant Firm, to be designated for the purpose of coordinating the practice review pursuant to subsection (3.1).
+Authority, or any other individual employed by or under contract with the Registrant Firm, to be designated for the purpose of coordinating the practice review pursuant to subsection (3.1).